The ATA Academy Presents 30 Free Seminars

 NOW is the time to check out the ATA’s robust and diverse group of seminars being presented at the 2015 Show.
 The seminar sessions are held each morning of the Show, January 8-10, from 7:15 am - 8:15 am in rooms 130-139 and offer Show attendees a chance to improve their business opportunities through business practices, marketing and clever use of ranges and retail space.

-Attend the FREE seminars and learn what’s trending, enjoy an improved seminar format and a wide array of diverse topics including a new session about turning movie hype into income for your shop.
+Attend the FREE seminars and learn what’s trending, enjoy an improved seminar format and a wide array of diverse topics.

 Don't forget to download the free 2015 ATA Trade Show Mobile App to plan your show experience.